arempe93/grape-rack-boilerplate/README.md

 #### 404 Handling

-Handles 404 as well, instead of letting Rails take over with a `RoutingError`.
-This also avoids some of the problems described above.
-This can be configured in `app/api/base.rb`
+Handles 404 as well, this can be configured in `app/api/base.rb`

 #### API Reloading